anoma/nspec/docs/node_architecture/types/engine_dynamics.juvix.md

 Given these inputs, the guard function computes a set of action labels.
 The action function then computes the effects of the action label;
-besides changes to the engine environment, an action effect comprises sending messages, creatting engines, and updating timers.
+besides changes to the engine environment, an action effect comprises sending messages, creating new engine instances, and updating timers.

 ## Action function

-The input is parameterised by the types for: local state (`S`), incoming messages (`I`), mailbox state (`M`), timer handles (`H`), matched arguments (`A`), action labels (`L`), and precomputation results (`X`).
+The input is parameterised by the types for: local state (`S`), mailbox state (`M`), timer handles (`H`), matched arguments (`A`), action labels (`L`), and precomputation results (`X`).
 The types of the input and output of an action are the following two:

-- `ActionInput S I M H A L X` and
+- `ActionInput S M H A L X` and
-- `ActionEffect S I M H A L X`.
+- `ActionEffect S M H A L X`.

-The record type `ActionInput S I M H A L X` encapsulates the following data:
+The record type `ActionInput S M H A L X` encapsulates the following data:

 - A term of type `GuardOutput A L X`, which represents
   - the matched arguments, e.g., from a received message,
   - the action label that determines the action to be performed
   - other (expensive) precomputation results that the guard function has to calculate and can be resued by the action function.
 - The environment of the corresponding engine instance.
 - The local time of the engine instance when guard evaluation was triggered.